DragWx/Advent2021/NOTES.md

 I knew right away to store regions and not individual cells, but needed to break out some graph paper in order to puzzle out how to do the subdivision.
 I originally figured it out as a 2D solution with X and Y, after guessing that the axes could be considered separately.
 However, when I started writing the code, I realized the subdivision could actually be simplified further, into a 1D solution.
 This realization came from observing what the subdivisions actually do: when even *one* axis doesn't overlap, the two objects cannot be colliding.
 The subdivisions change *one* axis at a time to create an entire region which doesn't overlap the command region.
 I also noticed that when you process X and Y, then X and Z, Y and Z is always already solved.

 Anyway, that was fun and easy, finally. :D

+# Day 23
+This was another "find all paths to the goal" problem like day 21 and 12, except going forwards and backwards is a little more complicated because there's more state to apply/undo, and especially with phase 2, you need to minimize the amount of checks you do in order for the solution to not take forever to complete.

+Phase 2 was a real headache because I kept running into issues where state was inconsistent, not all paths were being considered, a random `break` was messing with me, etc, so the code looks really messy due to just wanting to get an implementation up and running.
+However, phase 1 and 2 are identical, because the program checks the number of rows the input has.

+I actually stopped part-way through phase 2 to work on day 25.

+# Day 25
+This one is very straightforward.
+I used two collections of coordinates (not a 2x2 array), one for eastbound and one for southbound.
+For each coordinate, check the destination in both collections, and if free, add the new coordinate to the next state, otherwise, add the current coordinate to the next state.

+Phase 2 simply mentions that you need to have completed all 50 stars in order to actually finish the advent, and at the time, I was missing 3: 23.2, 24.1, and 24.2.
+After this, I went back to complete 23.2.
+I'm up pretty late right now on Christmas Eve, and I need to wake up somewhat early, so that'll be some self-inflicted fun. :D